IEEE Mentorium 2025: Building Blocks for Researchers

 Scope of the workshop

-We invite students, PhD candidates, post-doctoral researchers, and young professionals to participate in a series of activities designed to enhance their academic and professional trajectories.
+We invite students, PhD candidates, post-doctoral researchers, and young professionals to participate in a series of activities designed to enhance their academic and professional objectives.
 Topics of interest include, but are not limited to:

 Collaboration with the Student Research Symposium (SRS)

-We hope to collaborate with the SRS and other COMPSAC initiatives to jointly host sessions.
 This collaboration will enhance networking opportunities, provide a broader platform for presenting work, and create a unified experience for early-career researchers.

-The symposium will host a panel featuring experienced COMPSAC volunteers, including Dr Sorel Reisman and Dr Sheikh Iqbal Ahamed They will share their history with COMPSAC, IEEE Computer Society, and volunteering, offering insights and advice to participants on professional development and the benefits of volunteering.
+Panel Discussion with Senior COMPSAC Volunteers The symposium will host a panel featuring experienced COMPSAC volunteers, including Dr Sorel Reisman and Dr Sheikh Iqbal Ahamed They will share their history with COMPSAC, IEEE Computer Society, and volunteering, offering insights and advice to participants on professional development and the benefits of volunteering.

 Junior Discussant Program

-Participants will have the opportunity to act as junior discussants by identifying papers, symposia, or workshops in their areas of interest and preparing questions or comments in advance.
-This initiative encourages active engagement and enriches conference discussions.
+Participants will have the opportunity to act as junior discussants by identi fying papers, symposia, or workshops in their areas of interest and preparing questions or comments in advance.
+This initiative encourages active engage ment and enriches conference discussions.

 Training and Mentoring Sessions